-- When Windows 95 detects new hardware, it starts the "Update Device Driver Wizard". - 2.
-Insert the CD and click Next. - 3.
-Complete the installation by clicking on the Finish button.
+- 1. When Windows 95 detects new hardware, it starts the "Update Device Driver Wizard". - a.
+If you received an installation CD, insert the CD and click Next. - b.
+If you received an installation diskette, insert the diskette and click Next. - 2.
+Complete the installation by clicking on the the Finish button.